 And scholarships can make a big difference when it comes to covering the cost of study.
 They can be general scholarships that you can use for whatever you need to make study easier.
-Others are designed to assist with purchasing textbooks, and there are specific scholarships to help with travel and accommodation costs, whether moving to live on a CSU campus or to help you attend a residential school.
+Others are designed to assist with purchasing textbooks, and there are specific scholarships to help with travel and accommodation costs, whether moving to live on campus or to help you attend a residential school.

-CSU scholarships cover a lot of the aspects of being a student.
+Our scholarships cover a lot of the aspects of being a student.
 Let’s take a look at just a few of the scholarships available in different categories.

 Some scholarships are linked to where you live, or how you’re studying.
-So, to give a couple of examples, there’s the Dr Doug Stace Scholarship, which you can apply for if you’re starting any undergraduate on-campus course at the CSU Bathurst campus.
+So, to give a couple of examples, there’s the Dr Doug Stace Scholarship, which you can apply for if you’re starting any undergraduate on-campus course at the Bathurst campus.

-If you’ve completed high school in the Albury-Wodonga area and have a place in one of several undergraduate education, business, information technology or environmental science courses available for study at the CSU Albury-Wodonga campus, you can apply for the AlburyCity Foundation Scholarship.
-The Tony McGrane Scholarship is for first-year students in any course on the CSU Dubbo campus.
+If you’ve completed high school in the Albury-Wodonga area and have a place in one of several undergraduate education, business, information technology or environmental science courses available for study at the Albury-Wodonga campus, you can apply for the AlburyCity Foundation Scholarship.
+The Tony McGrane Scholarship is for first-year students in any course on the Dubbo campus.
 Are you studying at least 80 per cent of your subjects online?
 The Online Study Student Representative Committee Scholarship can provide a financial boost.